andykamp/.dotfiles/DOCS.md

 ## sketchybar
 - run  sketchybar --config $HOME/side-projects/SketchyBar/sketchybarrc
+- could also set upt the path as described here https://felixkratz.github.io/SketchyBar/setup
 - to add a plugin:
     - create a folder in plugin
     - make it executable with chmod +x or chmod 755